 IoD members can ask the IoD Business Information Service to send them a copy of Lexis PSL’s detailed Practice Note on IR35:

 The Practice Note provides a lot of detail on the facts about IR35, but also draws attention to IR35’s many grey areas.

 The tax helpline exclusive to IoD members is ready to answer questions on IR35

 Quick, concise guidance on commercial law and employment law (including IR35).

 One-to-one advisory sessions with employment lawyers and accountants.
 Ideal for more developed conversations.
-Sessions take place at 116 Pall Mall, or via phone.
+Sessions take place via telephone.

 © Institute of Directors.
 All rights reserved.